Henry Cockburn, Lord Cockburn

-Henry Thomas Cockburn of Bonaly, Lord Cockburn (/ˈkoʊbərn/ KOH-bərn; 26 October 1779 in Cockpen, Midlothian – 26 April/18 July 1854 in Bonaly, Midlothian) was a Scottish lawyer, judge and literary figure.
-He served as Solicitor General for Scotland between 1830 and 1834.
+Henry Thomas Cockburn of Bonaly, Lord Cockburn (/ˈkoʊbərn/ KOH-bərn; 26 October 1779 – 26 April 1854) between 1830 and 1834.

 Background and education

 His mother Janet Rannie was a sister-in-law of the influential Lord Melville, through her sister Elizabeth, and his father, Archibald Cockburn, was Sheriff of Midlothian and Baron of the Court of Exchequer.
 He was educated at the Royal High School and the University of Edinburgh.

 His brother, John Cockburn FRSE (died 1862), was a wine merchant and founder of Cockburn's of Leith.

 Literary career

 Cockburn contributed regularly to the Edinburgh Review.
 In this popular magazine of its day he is described as: "rather below the middle height, firm, wiry and muscular, inured to active exercise of all kinds, a good swimmer, an accomplished skater, an intense lover of the fresh breezes of heaven.
 He was the model of a high-bred Scotch gentleman.
 He spoke with a Doric breadth of accent.
 Cockburn was one of the most popular men north of the Tweed."
 He was a member of the famous Speculative Society, to which Sir Walter Scott, Henry Brougham and Francis Jeffrey belonged.

 The extent of Cockburn's literary ability only became known after he had passed his 70th year, on the publication of his biography of lifelong friend Lord Jeffrey in 1852, and from his chief literary work, the Memorials of his Time, which appeared posthumously in 1856.
 His published work continued with his Journal, published in 1874.
 These constitute an autobiography of the writer interspersed with notices of manners, public events, and sketches of his contemporaries, of great interest and value.